stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### PILCHARDS

-It's a lonely life, is banditry.
+> It's a lonely life, is banditry.
 You know, nobody to tell you, "Oi, that has rotted off in a way that makes it look unpleasant and not figure, not figure-forming or-or-or complementary to your square shape." __[Lydia bursts out laughing]__ And to fill the empty hours--

+#### Alex

-__Alex: [laughing]__ Forgot you were square.
+_(laughing)_ Forgot you were square.

+#### Pilchards

-__Pilchards: [Lydia and Helen laugh intermittently throughout]__ I'm square and squat and *cross*!
+> __[Lydia and Helen laugh intermittently throughout]__ I'm square and squat and *cross*!
 And I fill the empty hours between various passers-by falling into one of my bandit pits.
 You know, you just push up your nose whatever you find, and it turns out what *I* found... were crystals.
 Dunno their street name!
 I call 'em "fun crystals."
 They make me feel tingly in my bits.
 Wait.
 Is that too hot?

 ##### [laughter]